kubesphere/website/content/en/docs/installing-on-linux/public-cloud/install-ks-on-azure-vms.md

 ### Review Azure Resources in the Portal

-Once the deployment success, you can find all the resources you need in the KubeSphereVMRG resource group.
+Once the deployment success, you can find all the resources you need in the KubeSphereVMRG Resources group.
 Take your time and check them one by one if you are new to Azure.
 Then find the public IP of LB and private IP addresses of the VMs.
-You need them in the next step.
+You will need them in the next step.

 ![New Created Resources](/images/docs/aks/azure-vm-all-resources.png)

 ## Deploy Kubernetes and Kubesphere

-For the following commands, you can execute them on your laptop or SSH to one of the Master VMs.
+You can execute the following command on your laptop or SSH to one of the Master VMs.
 There are files will be downloaded to local and disturbed to each VM during the installation.
 The installation will be much faster when you use **kk** in the Intranet than the Internet.

 ```bash
 # copy your private ssh to master-0